 As far as oral health care is concerned, brush and floss as you regularly would and see your dentist at normally scheduled intervals.
-The final step of the root canal procedure is application of a restoration such as a crown, to cover and protect the tooth.Find an Office >
+The final step of the root canal procedure is application of a restoration such as a crown, to cover and protect the tooth.Request an Appointment

 A denture is a removable replacement for missing teeth and adjacent tissues.
 Complete dentures replace all the teeth, while a partial denture fills in the spaces created by missing teeth and prevents other teeth from changing position, similar to a bridge.
 Complete dentures are either "conventional" or "immediate."
 A conventional denture is placed in the mouth about a month after all the teeth are removed to allow for proper healing, whereas an immediate denture is placed as soon as the teeth are removed.

 Candidates for complete dentures have lost most or all of their teeth.
 A partial denture is suitable for those who have some natural teeth remaining.
 A denture improves chewing ability and speech, and provides support for facial muscles.
 It will greatly enhance the facial appearance and smile.